Key Takeaways

 Visme is an app that transforms the way one creates & shares engaging Presentations, Infographics and other visual formats.
 Visme is widely used as a content creation tool to tell and present their stories and translate boring data into exciting Visuals.

-- Visme has a lot of assets to offer that are useful for online classes.
+• Visme has a lot of assets to offer that are useful or online classes.
 One great asset is the website's built-in ability to animate charts, infographics and graphs, which can be used to add interest and interactivity to any presentation.

 The 'Education' category has a lot of free options that are perfect for online learning.
 As well as the animation option, Visme has a huge collection of beautiful templates designed for any occasion.
 Many templates have embedded widgets that can be used to display things like class schedules, school calendars and data visualizations.